-Explore the cultural, social, and literary history of German-speaking Europe from the Middle Ages to the Early Modern period.
-Focus on central themes from the periods of humanism, the Reformation, absolutism, and early Enlightenment (between 1200 and 1750) in German-speaking Europe.
+Explore German-language cultures between the Middle Ages and Early Modern Europe (ca. 1200 to 1750), from medieval kings through religious reforms, globalizing wars, and the rising middle class.
+Examine how texts reflect changing social, political, and religious values, tying stories and essays to important moments in emerging German-language cultures.
 Three lecture hours a week for one semester.
 German 340C and 342K may not both be counted.
-Prerequisite: Three semester hours of upper-division coursework in German with a grade of at least C.
+Prerequisite: Three semester hours of upperdivision coursework in German with a grade of at least C.